 All the genetic information we pass on to our children is contained in complex deoxyribonucleic acid (DNA) strands called genes which are packaged into chromosomes in all human cells.
 The individual genes are too small to be seen but the chromosomes can be seen under the microscope.
 Genes determine personal characteristics such as hair colour, eye colour, height and even whether we get certain disorders.
 There are 23 pairs of chromosome in each cell – 22 numbered pairs (called autosomes) that are the same in men and women and one pair of sex chromosomes - The X and Y chromosomes, which determine if a baby is a boy or a girl.

 Unlike most cells in the body, the gametes (egg cells for women, sperm cells for men) contain a half set of chromosome and therefore genes.
-When the egg and sperm unite to form a pregnancy the resulting baby again has a pair of each chromosome number.
+When the egg and sperm unite to form a pregnancy the resulting baby again has a pair of each chromosome number with one from each parent.
 Just as chromosomes come in pairs so do the genes.
 Each chromosome of a pair has the same gene in the same place.
 The baby inherits one copy of each gene from the mother and one copy from the father.
 It is the father’s sperm cell which determines the sex of a baby – male if Y chromosome in sperm or female if X chromosome in the sperm.

 As you can see in Fig. 2 In families with autosomal recessive hearing loss, there are four possible ways in which genes can be passed on to a baby.
 This couple have a one-in-four chance of having a child with hearing loss in each pregnancy.